 PROPOSED 2041 OCP CONCEPT - April 2011 draft Life cycle management plays a key role in a well managed utility, as extending the life of assets reduces their overall cost to society.
 Some products that appear cost effective in the short term can have excessive operational costs that make them more expensive in the long run.
 Therefore, infrastructure choices should always favour the long view.
 K. Implementation Strategy Concepts Effective Implementation - Identify how the Official Community Plan vision, goals and objectives will be achieved to the year 2041 Phasing &amp; Priorities - Identify the timing for further planning, Area and Sub Area Plan updates, development priorities, additional studies, significant land acquisitions and other initiatives.
 Sustainable financing (e.g., development cost charges, works and services), density bonusing, developer contributions and planning strategies are clear and transparent for the City, development community, general public and others.
 Others' Responsibilities - Clarify the role of Metro Vancouver, TransLink, YVR, the Province and Federal Governments and their agencies in facilitating the implementation of the City's 2041 OCP.
 L. Building/Site Design and Public Realm (DP Guidelines) Concepts Development Guidelines that aim to the development of identifiable, lively, safe, accessible, sustainable, healthy urban areas and neighbourhood centres outside of the City Centre that focus on energy efficient, human scale, people-friendly built forms and a high quality public realm.
-More user-friendly guidelines for use by staff, developers and the general public Reinforcing sustainability, safety and security, connectivity, and accessibility guidelines of site planning and "placemaking", including comprehensive landscaping and open space guidelines which influence the quality of the public realm Urban areas and neighbourhood centres that facilitate easy access to amenities, serve the daily needs of local residents, and invite walking and biking trough a system of direct routes from the residential areas to the neighbourhood centre, as well as between neighbourhood centres Open spaces and urban plazas integrated into developments that are part of the overall neighbourhood as part of the design review process of neighbourhood centres and major developments.
-Site-specific urban design concept statements that are responsive to the vision for the neighbourhood as part of the design review process of neighbourhoods are developed; streamlining the guidelines to clarify and improve adaptability Staff Rationale: Revised, update, and re-organized guidelines will ensure that: sustainability, safety, and accessibility objectives are given priority; complete mixed use pedestrian friendly developments and neighbourhoods are developed; the existing residential character of neighbourhoods and quality of life is preserved; high quality civic outdoor space crucial to the enjoyment of public life is developed; information is easy to find and reference and that all relevant urban design considerations are taken into account for each development application; and&lt; Important Notes: As part of the 2041 OCP Concept, the Richmond City Council advises land owners and developers not to speculate, buy, or option land based on this 2041 OCP Concept (e.g., a change of land use, increased density or other considerations) because: (A) the 2041 OCP is not approved yet, (B) the 2041 OCP Concept may change when the 2041 OCP is prepared and finalized; and (C) after the 2041 OCP is approved, some policies (e.g., densification) will be subject to more long term City study and community consultation.
-Land owners and developers are clearly advised that Council will not be bound to honour any land owner and developer action, prior to the 2041 OCP being approved.
-It is understood that the City, after City studies, research, and consultation, may reword the actual OCP policies and this may change land use, density and related management policies.
+More user-friendly guidelines for use by staff, developers and the general public Reinforcing sustainability, safety and security, connectivity, and accessibility guidelines of site planning and "placemaking", including comprehensive landscaping and open space guidelines which influence the quality of the public realm Urban areas and neighbourhood centres that facilitate easy access to amenities, serve the daily needs of local residents, and invite walking and biking trough a system of direct routes from the residential areas to the neighbourhood centre, as well as between neighbourhood centres Open spaces and urban plazas integrated into developments that are part of the overall neighbourhood fabric Site-specific urban design concept statements that are responsive to the vision for the neighbourhood as part of the design review process of neighbourhood centres and major developments.
+Streamlining the guidelines to clarify and improve adaptability Staff Rationale: Revised, update, and re-organized guidelines will ensure that: sustainability, safety, and accessibility objectives are given priority; complete mixed use pedestrian friendly developments and neighbourhoods are developed; the existing residential character of neighbourhoods and quality of life is preserved; high quality civic outdoor space crucial to the enjoyment of public life is developed; information is easy to find and reference and that all relevant urban design considerations are taken into account for each development application; and community and neighbourhood values are recognized CAUTION Important Notes: As part of the 2041 OCP Concept, the Richmond City Council advises land owners and developers not to speculate, buy, or option land based on this 2041 OCP Concept (e.g., a change of land use, increased density or other considerations) because: